Nine-ball: Governance

 The general rules of the game are fairly consistent and usually do not stray too far from the earliest format set by the Billiard Congress of America (BCA).
 These later formed the basis of the standardized WPA rules, which the BCA follows as a member, although amateur league play may be governed by similar but slightly different rules promulgated by the American Poolplayers Association (APA) and other organizations.

 Tournaments

 Nine-ball events worldwide are run at the highest level by the WPA.
-The WPA World Nine-ball Championship has events for men, women and junior players.
+The WPA World Nine-ball Championship has tournaments for men, women and junior players.
 Events are generally open to any player who can pay the entry fee, however, some events are based on qualification.
 The WPA hosts a world ranking schedule based on WPA events, with other ranking systems also operated by the APA and the EPBF.
-Other major events held by the WPA include the U.S. Open 9-Ball Championship, China Open 9-Ball Championship and the International 9-Ball Open.

-In addition, Matchroom Sport runs major international competitions including the Mosconi Cup, World Cup of Pool and World Pool Masters.
+Matchroom Sport, which operates the men's World Nine-ball Championship on behalf of the WPA, also runs the World Nineball Tour, which includes major international competitions the Mosconi Cup, World Cup of Pool, World Pool Masters, U.S. Open 9-Ball Championship, and the International 9-Ball Open.
+Other major events include the China Open 9-Ball Championship.

-Outside those events held on an worldwide basis, nine-ball is played in continental tour series.
-Events are held on series such as the Diamond Pool Tour, Asian Tour and Euro Tour.
+Outside those events, nine-ball is played in continental tour series.
+Events are held on series such as the Asian Tour and Euro Tour.